List of A Song of Ice and Fire characters: Elia Martell

 Elia Martell was the younger sister of Prince Doran Martell of Dorne and was very close to her younger brother Oberyn.
 She married Prince Rhaegar Targaryen, and bore him two children: a daughter Rhaenys and a son Aegon.
 Fifteen years before the events of the series, Rhaegar was killed in battle during Robert's rebellion.
 When the capital city was sacked by House Lannister, she was raped and murdered by Gregor Clegane.
 Elia's brother Oberyn, however, believed Tywin had Elia murdered to avenge the slight to his honor when Aerys had his son and heir married to Elia instead of Tywin's daughter, Cersei.

 Oberyn Martell

 Oberyn Martell is the younger brother of Doran Martell.
-He is a hot-headed, forceful, and lustful man with a quick wit and a barbed tongue.
+He is described as a hot-headed, forceful, and lustful man with a quick wit and a barbed tongue.
 He is a formidable fighter and is called the "Red Viper" because it is rumored he poisons his weapons.
 In A Storm of Swords, he leads a Dornish envoy to King's Landing to claim the seat on the small council on his brother, Prince Doran Martell's, behalf and obtain justice for his sister Elia Martell's murder.